 Overhead Powerlines

 There are existing overhead 132kv transmission lines and Tower 49 (CR-9126).
-Access is to be maintained for the current tower, with Tower 49 to be replaced with two steel poles.
+Access is to be maintained for the current tower, with Tower 49 to be replaced with two steel poles in the future.

 Condition reason: Required by Ausgrid